-The Robert Wood Johnson Foundation (RWJF) today announced the selection of David Carey, chair of Inspire Human Services Co-op in Phoenix, to receive a Community Health Leaders Award.
-He is one of 10 extraordinary Americans who will receive the RWJF honor for 2009 at a ceremony this evening at the Mayflower Hotel in Washington, D.C.
+The Robert Wood Johnson Foundation (RWJF) today announced its selection of Lynne Holden, M.D., co-founder and president of Mentoring in Medicine in New York City, to receive a Community Health Leaders Award.
+Holden is being honored for her work to reduce health disparities by creating a more diverse health care workforce.
+She is one of 10 extraordinary Americans who will receive the RWJF honor for 2009 at a ceremony this evening at the Mayflower Hotel in Washington, D.C.

-There are nine other 2009 Community Health Leaders in addition to Carey.
-Their work includes oral health services for remote communities; a marriage between health care and legal aid; a mentoring program to help disadvantaged youth pursue health careers; care for victims of torture; an innovative approach to combat obesity; culturally sensitive and appropriate health care for Cambodian-American immigrants; quality health care for Native American elders; low-cost family planning and health care for women, men and teens; and mental health services for the underserved.
+There are nine other 2009 Community Health Leaders in addition to Holden.
+Their work includes oral health services for remote communities; self-directed care for persons with physical disabilities; a marriage between health care and legal aid; care for victims of torture; an innovative approach to combat obesity; culturally sensitive and appropriate health care for Cambodian-American immigrants; quality health care for Native American elders; low-cost family planning for women, men and teens; and mental health services for the underserved.

-Since 1993 the program has honored more than 160 Community Health Leaders in nearly every state and the District of Columbia.
+Since 1993 the program has honored more than 160 Community Health Leaders in nearly every state, the District of Columbia and Puerto Rico.
 Nominations can be submitted for the 2010 Community Health Leaders Award through October 15, 2009.
 For details on how to submit a nomination, including eligibility requirements and selection criteria, visit www.communityhealthleaders.org.